LaFoye-ST/odin-recipes/README.md

-Currently at 59% completion, i'm about to start the 5th step in the assignments on "Foundations: alignment" --- going to take a break.  ~2;15 pm July 13th 2022
+Currently at 59% completion, i'm about to start the 5th step in the assignments on "Foundations: alignment" (flexbox)--- going to take a break.  ~2;15 pm July 13th 2022

+Finished excercisses 01-06 on flexbox (odin project) -- ~3pm July 14th 2022